Data Catalog Overview

 Data Catalog integrates with IAM for authentication and authorization, for all interfaces (the Console, SDK, CLI, and REST API).

 An administrator in your company needs to set up groups, compartments, and policies that control who can access different services and resources, and the type of their access.
-For example, the policies control who can create new users, create and manage the cloud network, launch instances, create buckets, download objects, and so on.
+For example, the policies control who can create users, create and manage the cloud network, launch instances, create buckets, and download objects.

 If you’re a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that your company owns, contact your administrator to set up a user ID for you.
 The administrator can confirm which compartment or compartments you should be using.